influxdata/influxdb/README.md

 We recently announced Flux, the MIT-licensed data scripting language (previously named IFQL).
 The source for Flux is [available on GitHub](https://github.com/influxdata/flux).
 Learn more about Flux from [CTO Paul Dix's presentation](https://speakerdeck.com/pauldix/flux-number-fluxlang-a-new-time-series-data-scripting-language).

+## Contributors

+### Contributor License Agreement

+All contributors to influxdb are required to sign our Individual Contributor License Agreement which can be found [here](https://influxdata.com/community/cla/).
+This is also explained in our pull request template.

+This is part of the legal framework of the open-source ecosystem that adds some red tape, but protects both the contributor and the company / foundation behind the project.
+It also gives us the option to relicense the code with a more permissive license in the future.

+When a contributor opens a new pull request to influxdb a github action is triggered which looks up the user in our contributor list.
+The configuration for this workflow can be found in the [main workflow](./.github/workflows/main.yml).
+The public github action itself (clasee) can be found [here](https://github.com/influxdata/clasee).

 ## CI and Static Analysis

 ### CI